open-feature/spec/specification/sections/03-evaluation-context.md

 > When the `evaluation context` for a specific provider is set, the `on context changed` handler **MUST** only run on the associated provider.

-The SDK implementation must run the `on context changed` handler only on the provider that's scoped to the mutated `evaluation context`.
+The SDK implementation must run the `on context changed` handler only on the provider that is scoped to the mutated `evaluation context`.